A teacher and a child working together at a classroom table

 In the first year, Orange Track students take:

-1. Pre-professional courses (e.g., Speech & Hearing Science, Clinical Phonetics) with upper-class undergraduate students; and
+1. Pre-professional courses (e.g., speech and hearing science, clinical phonetics) with upper-class undergraduate students; and

 In the second year of Orange Track studies, students are paired with the cohort of incoming first-year Blue Track students.

 To learn more about specific courses taken as part of the completion of this degree, visit the Graduate Record website.
-These webpages represent the official repository for academic program requirements.
+UVA's Graduate Record represents the official repository for academic program requirements.

 Graduate Admission